 Lesson #2: You Have Two Brains, and They’re Really Bad at Talking to Each Other

 You might think that you have only one brain in your skull but there are actually two: The Feeling Brain and the Thinking Brain.

-While the Thinking Brain represents your conscious thoughts, your ability to make logic decisions and ability to understand how things work.
+While the Thinking Brain represents your conscious thoughts, your ability to make logical decisions, and your ability to understand how things work.
 Your Feeling Brain represents your emotions, impulses, intuition, your constant desire for more food and more fun.

 Each of your two brains has its strengths and weaknesses.
 For instance, the Thinking Brain will surely help with your algebra test but it won’t do you any good if you need to convince a girl to hang with you for the night.
 In contrast, the Feeling Brain will aid when you need to inspire others to take action but it will never say, “I need to stop playing Marios Bros.”
 The Feeling Brain is impulsive and inaccurate but it’s the real captain of our ship.
 Contrary to our understanding, the Thinking Brain is the one occupying the passenger seat hoping.

-Of course, the only way to accomplishing our goals is to promote the Thinking Brain and to disobey the orders coming from the Thinking Brain.
+Of course, the only way to accomplish our goals is to promote the Thinking Brain and to disobey the orders coming from the Feeling Brain.
 But that’s not an easy task.
-The Thinking Brain is superior and it has more power over us.
+The Feeling Brain is superior and it has more power over us.

 Or in other words, you need to bargain with your Feeling Brain and make it believe that it’s getting a good deal out of all this talking.